aws-iot-builder-tools/thingpress/README.md

 1. Obtain the Manifest file and verification certificate from MicrochipDirect
 2. Login to the AWS Console.
 3. Ensure you are in the target region where your application operates.
+4. Get a current summary of your IoT things and certificates as follows: ```get-iot-summary <aws region> ```
-4. Navigate to Amazon S3 via the Services menu.
+5. Navigate to Amazon S3 via the Services menu.
-5. Identify the bucket for Microchip.
+6. Identify the bucket for Microchip.
 It will be your deployment Stack Name suffixed with "-microchip".
-6. Upload (or drag and drop) the verification certificate.
-The verification certificate should not have a .json extension.
+7. Upload (or drag and drop) the verification certificate.
+The 8erification certificate should not have a .json extension.
-7. Upload (or drag and drop) the certificate manifest to the S3 bucket.
+8. Upload (or drag and drop) the certificate manifest to the S3 bucket.
 On this event, the Thingpress tool begins processing the manifest
-8. The certificates and objects will be created and configured in AWS IoT Core.
+9. The certificates and objects will be created and configured in AWS IoT Core.
+10. Verify that the operation has been succesful by getting the updated summary as follows: ```get-iot-summary <aws region> ```

 ## Infineon Provider Invocation
 **NEED TO CHECK THIS**